Ashwin REACTS on Injury as Doubts Over His Participation in Next Game Grows

 Ashwin – who bowled a single over against KXIP – picked up two wickets and looked in top form.
 The incident transpired off the last delivery of the over to Glenn Maxwell, Ashwin dived to his right to stop the ball that was traveling towards the long-on.
 While diving, the off-spinners’ right shoulder hit the ground and ended up hurting it.
 He seemed to be in tremendous pain while he was being walked out of the field.

 The game went into the last over and there was a tie, which forced a Super Over.
-Eventually, the Capitals won the match.
+Eventually, the Capitals won the match as Mayank Agarwal’s brilliant knock went in vain.